 Unlike Plex’s ad-skipping function, Channels doesn’t actually remove commercials from recordings.
 Instead, it analyzes the video for commercial breaks, then shows them as dark lines in the video progress bar.
 When a break arrives, you can double-tap the remote’s right button to jump directly to the end of the commercials.
 While this approach means you’ll have to keep the remote handy, it also avoids any risk of missing any actual programming if ad detection fails.
 In any case, the feature feels like magic, especially if you haven’t used a TiVo or other ad-skipping DVR before.
 (It also illuminates how many ad breaks get stuffed into some broadcast programs.)

 Channels also deserves praise for the way it handles video playback on an Apple TV.
 Instead of using Apple’s standard video player, the developers of Channels built a custom one, which can de-interlace 480i and 1080i channels for 60-frames-per-second playback.
-This makes live sports, news, and talk shows look much smoother, like they would with a direct antenna connection.
+This makes live sports, news, and talk shows look much smoother, like they would with an over-the-air antenna connection.
 No other DVR or networked tuner offers this feature on Apple TV.
-(Channels also supports 60-frames-per-second video on Android TV devices such as the Nvidia Shield, as Plex does, because Google’s player has a built-in deinterlacer.
-Unfortunately, Channels couldn’t extend this capability to Fire TV devices, because they’re just not powerful enough.)
+(Like Plex, Channels also supports 60-frames-per-second video on Android TV devices such as the Nvidia Shield and Amazon’s Fire TV pendant, Fire TV Cube, and Fire TV Stick 4K, as those devices have built-in deinterlacers.
+Unfortunately, Channels couldn’t extend this capability to older Fire TV devices, such as the non-4K Fire TV Stick, because those devices are just not powerful enough.)

 Between the stellar video quality, surround-sound support, ad-skipping, grid-guide, and a plethora of recording options, Channels could be a great option for cord-cutters who want all the creature comforts of a traditional DVR.
 But the costs—both up front and ongoing—are considerably higher than other over-the-air DVR solutions, setup is a bit daunting, and limited device support still leaves out Roku players, game consoles, and most smart TVs.

-As a result, Tablo’s Dual Lite is still the simplest over-the-air DVR, and Plex is still the best option for power users.
-But for a certain breed of cord-cutter—perhaps those who’ve invested in Apple TV and value native broadcast quality video above all else—Channels just might be worth paying for.
+As a result, Tablo’s Dual Lite is still the simplest over-the-air DVR, and Plex still holds a slight edge for power users.
+But if you want the best live TV experience, value native broadcast quality on Apple TV, or just don’t want the overhead of a full Plex server, Channels just might be worth paying for.

 Fancy Bits Channels DVR